oddjobs-maple/odd_jobs/out/README.md

 Magelanders are defined by their use of the Metal Wand, a level 18 wand with no job requirements that drops from Red Snails.
 It requires 55 INT and 20 LUK to equip.

+Magelanders are the magicians of Maple Island, and can often be found casting Three Snails at everything in sight.

 ## Wand Beginner

 Also known as: “Wand Perma”, “Wand Permabeginner”, “Permawander”, “Wand Noblesse”, “Wand Legend”